Real Estate Glossary

 Multiple Listings Service (MLS)

-The Multiple Listings Service (MLS) is the master database of all properties for sale by licensed Realtors®, and is sub-divided into regional sections by local governing boards.
+The Multiple Listings Service (MLS) is the master database of all properties for sale by licensed Realtors® and is sub-divided into regional sections by local governing boards.
 The MLS for Pinellas County is administered by the Pinellas Suncoast Association of Realtors® and the Pinellas Realtor® Organization.
 Real estate agents rely on the MLS to inform them about homes for sale on a daily basis, and use the agent-only version of the MLS to determine which houses they will show their clients.
 The MLS is made available to the public in the MLS/IDX format.

 Negative amortization